A guide on how to deploy Briefer on a Kubernetes cluster.

 values.yaml

-file in which you’ll configure the URLs you want Briefer to use. - Now, install the
+file in which you’ll configure the URLs you want Briefer to use.

 briefer

-chart from the newly added chart repository, passing yourvalues.yaml
+chart from the newly added chart repository, passing your values.yaml

-kubectl get pods -n briefer
+flag.kubectl get pods -n briefer

 Ingress

 resources so that you can access Briefer’s API and Web containers.
-Make sure to use the same URLs you’ve configured in step 2.

 file that you’ll pass to Helm when installing Briefer’s chart.